 Dramas with supernatural and fantasy elements bring anticipation to the audience because anything can happen in a fantasy world!
 The scenes that don’t happen in real life become a reality for the characters.

-Medical Korean dramas are both entertaining and educational.
+Medical dramas are both entertaining and educational.
 Since medical terms are often mentioned, definitions are also included to help the audience understand the concept better.
-Some scenes make the viewers sigh relief as a patient’s heart starts to beat again in operating rooms.
+Some scenes make the viewers sigh with relief as a patient’s heart starts to beat again in operating rooms.

 Whether you’re in the medical field or not, this genre might be interesting for you.
 Hospital Playlist, Good Doctor, Doctors, and Hospital Ship are some of the dramas you can check out under this genre.

 These dramas are usually made up of 50 to 55 episodes, with each episode 60 minutes long.
-Dramas of this genre are usually broadcasted on weekends.
+Dramas of this genre are usually broadcast on weekends.
 They’re usually about 2 families whose fates are intertwined dealing with common family issues.
-South Korean dramas on family that we recommend include Reply 1988, My Father Is Strange, Go Back Couple, What Happens to my Family, Marry Me Now, Golden Life, Father, I’ll Take Care of You, and You’re the Best.
+Korean dramas on family that we recommend include Reply 1988, My Father Is Strange, Go Back Couple, What Happens to my Family, Marry Me Now, Golden Life, Father, I’ll Take Care of You, and You’re the Best.

 If this piques your interest, you can start by watching legal K-dramas Innocent Defendant, Diary Of A Prosecutor, Law School, or Suits which is a Korean remake of the American series of the same title.

 Coming-of-age is a genre that focuses on the protagonist’s growth from when they were young to adulthood.
 This highlights the emotions felt by the character throughout the journey towards adulthood from certain experiences like first love, heartbreak, maturity, and having a new sense of responsibility.